 To better understand the impact that digital media and commercial data practices has on young people, the University of Ottawa is partnering with the Vanier Institute of the Family, 14 other organizations and 21 researchers and assistants across Canada, the United States, the United Kingdom and Hong Kong for the eQuality Project.

-- Create new knowledge about the ways in which diverse groups of young people conceptualize privacy and the potential for equality in networked spaces
+- Creating new knowledge about the ways in which diverse groups of young people conceptualize privacy and the potential for equality in networked spaces

-- Contribute to digital media policy making by disseminating this new knowledge to policy makers and members of the public
+- Contributing to digital media policy making by disseminating this new knowledge to policy makers and members of the public

 The eQuality Project is funded by the Social Sciences and Humanities Research Council (SSHRC).
 Funding has been provided for the co-leaders of the project in partnership with the University of Ottawa.